lundstrj/mailbox/README.md

 This is local first setup (with the option to pay for Home Assistant Cloud in the future if I should want to).
 In order to still get notifications on my phone I have set up a little companion app which subscribes to topic the Pico can post to.
 I went with [https://ntfy.sh/](https://ntfy.sh/) for this.

+### What the heck is this ntfy.sh thing I've been hearing so much about lately?
+[Ntfy](https://ntfy.sh/) is a service made specifically to make it easy to trigger and receive notifications.
+It is a simple service which allows you to send a POST request to a specific URL and then have that request be forwarded to all subscribers of that topic.
+It is a simple and effective way to get notifications to your phone without having to set up a full-blown push notification service.
+It is also open enough that you can host your very own ntfy server if you'd like to.
+It comes with a neat little companion app you can install on your phone to receive the notifications.

+### Home Assistant?
+[Home Assistant](https://www.home-assistant.io/) is a neat little open project aimed at making it just a smidge easier to automate and measure things in your home.
+It is super easy to set up on a Raspberry Pi (you can also run it on other hardware if you'd like to) and it has a lot of pre-made integrations with other services and devices.
+If you are even just a little bit curios, spend those 30 minutes it takes to get it working.

 ### High level diagram of the system
 ![](media/mailbox_diagram.png)